Get access to everything we publish when you sign up for Outside+.

-Layer up.
-As a general rule of thumb kids need one additional layer beyond what you are wearing.
+As a general rule of thumb, kids need one additional layer beyond what you are wearing.
 Dress kids in multiple layers that are easy to take off, like zippered hoodies, so that if they do get hot you can easily remove a layer.
 Make sure they have on hats and mittens, and bring along a big blanket that can be tucked around them to keep them warm.
+You can also look for blankets made specifically to fit over strollers that zip up like a sleeping bag.

-Cover those feet.
-Little ones can often kick off socks and shoes and once their toes are cold your run is pretty much over.
+And make sure their feet are covered.
+Little ones can often kick off socks and shoes, and once their toes are cold, your run is pretty much over.
 Dress kids in footed pajamas to help keep their feet warm.
-And if they are beyond the footed PJ’s stage then socks and winter boots can do the trick too.
+And if they are beyond the footed PJ’s stage, then socks and winter boots can do the trick too.

-Weather shield.
-The weather shield for your stroller is not just for rain.
-It can be a huge asset in cold conditions as it helps block wind and trap heat inside the stroller.
+Don’t forget, the weather shield for your stroller is not just for rain.
+It can be a huge asset in cold conditions as it helps block wind and trap heat inside the stroller (many models allow you to vent the sides to let fresh air in).

-Snack Time.
-Pack snacks that aren’t “wet” and can potentially make exposed skin colder if it is spilled.
+Pack snacks that aren’t “wet” and can potentially make exposed skin colder if spilled.
 Leave the applesauce at home and opt instead for dry snacks kids can easily grasp while wearing mittens.
 Make sure water bottles are secure to avoid spills which can also make kids cold and damp.